Pet Insurance Claims Process

 MONEYGEEK EXPERT TIP

-Keep copies of all submitted documents until your reimbursement is processed and paid.
-This helps you prepare for and resolve any questions that may arise during review.
+Keep copies of all submitted documents until your reimbursement is processed and paid to resolve any questions that arise during review.

 5. Receive Reimbursement

 Once your claim is approved, you'll receive reimbursement based on your policy's specific terms, typically 60% to 90% of covered expenses after you meet your deductible.
-Most insurers offer direct deposit (fastest option at 2 to 5 business days) or paper checks (7 to 10 business days) for reimbursement payments.
+Most insurers offer direct deposit (two to five business days) or paper checks (seven to 10 business days) for reimbursement payments.

 Compare Insurance Rates